India is a power ready hub for data centre expansion, says Vertiv India executive - BusinessToday

 “India is in a very good position in terms of power, and that is why it will facilitate data centre growth in India,” Majumdar said.

-The executive also points to India's rapid expansion in renewable energy capacity, saying that
+The Vertiv India MD also points to India's rapid expansion in renewable energy capacity, saying that

 “Renewables are also a big factor.
 Solar and wind power: there is a significant ramp-up in capacity.
 India is very positioned in that aspect,” he added.